-I worked for sixteen years on a staffed campus in Montana and needed a change.
-I dreamed of an opportunity to spread my wings and one that would pose a good challenge!
+I worked for 16 years on a staffed campus in Montana and needed a change.
+I dreamed of an opportunity to spread my wings — something that would pose a good challenge.
 I had no idea what God’s plans were over the next several years.
-Now looking back, I’m amazed at the wild and unexpected ride--one that I never could have orchestrated!
+Now, looking back, I’m amazed at the wild and unexpected ride — one that I never could have orchestrated!

 I began by faithfully applying my years of experience and training to reach “every student” in Montana.
-I visited Tribal Colleges, met with the administration, set up information tables for students and even generated stacks of contacts.
-I loved meeting the people in this new and unfamiliar world to me and found these Native communities in Montana warm and welcoming.
-However, I did feel extremely out of place and quickly began to realize that my training, experience, and approaches were out of place as well.
-All to say, there was a lot more praying to do and a ton of learning.
+I visited tribal colleges, met with the administration, set up information tables for students and generated stacks of contacts.
+I loved meeting the people in this new world that was so unfamiliar to me, and I found the Native communities in Montana warm and welcoming.
+However, I did feel extremely out of place and quickly began to realize that my training, experience and approaches were out of place as well.
+I had a lot more praying to do and a ton of learning.

-This Field Guide is a record of thoughts, principles and resources that our ministry has gathered along this exciting journey.
-Our prayer is that this will be a helpful resource as you trust God to raise up gospel communities on campuses where First Nations students and faculty exist.
+This field guide is a record of thoughts, principles and resources that our ministry has gathered along this exciting journey.
+Our prayer is that this will be a helpful resource as you trust God to raise up gospel communities on campuses with First Nations students and faculty members.

 We can move forward boldly, yet humbly, because we know God’s heart is for the First Nations of the world!

 You [Jesus Christ] were slain, and with Your blood You purchased for God persons from every tribe and language and people and nation.
 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.
 (Revelation 5:9-10, New International Version)

 I realize this isn’t new, but I can’t stress enough that the success of any Native ministry begins with and is sustained by humble reliance on the Lord in prayer!

 Ask of me, and I will make the nations your inheritance, the ends of the earth your possession.
 (Psalm 2:8, NIV)